savageemote1/NetVoid/README.md

 ## 🔄 Auto-Deployment

-The server automatically updates when you push changes to the main branch:
+The server automatically updates when you push changes to the master branch:

 1. Push changes to GitHub
 2. GitHub Actions builds the deployment